 Vol. III - Appendix K

-The children of William Frederick Jarman and Dorcus Barton
+The Children of William Frederick Jarman & Dorcas Barton

 Dorcas Barton was born in 1850 (Reg Gen June Qtr 1850 Hailsham 7 412), the daughter of James Barton and Orpah Crowhurst (Chapter 3)